Bringing Puppy Home

 Also please note that we are continually refining our processes to best fit our puppies and our parent dogs and as we find new and better methods we may switch out items with an improved item.

+Hill’s Science Diet for large breed puppy is another recommendation and what we convert our dogs to when they are around 10-15 weeks old and they contine to eat until they are a year old.
 We recommend soaking 2/3 cup of puppy food (for 15 min) with warm water twice a day for the first 3-4 months.
 Puppies tummies are often sensitive transitioning to a new home.
 Add 1/2 cup of soaked food when needed if puppy seems hungry still.
 Feed them at least two hours before bedtime to decrease accidents during the night.
 Overfeeding during the day can cause upset stomach, if this is the case then provide lots of smaller meals throughout the day.
 Pure pumpkin puree is also a good thing to mix in to harden stool slightly.
 If you decide on a different puppy food, mix in their current food very slowly for 2-3 weeks so as not to upset their stomachs.

 Your puppy will come home with a collar, but they will outgrow it.

-These leases are so nice for training purposes because of the double handle and it’s reflective for night use. *Please wait to take your puppy outside in public until they have had all of their shots* Practice using a leash at home for comfort of use.
+These leashes are so nice for training purposes because of the double handle and it’s reflective for night use. *Please wait to take your puppy outside in public until they have had all of their shots* Practice using a leash at home for comfort of use.

 We recommend a wide variety of toys.
 It’s best to rotate toys so they stay interested, although often times they find a favorite one!
 This toy is sturdy and squeaks so you get the best of both worlds.
 Always have a toy laying near your puppy so you can often redirect with a toy when they start to bite on anything they shouldn’t, which they will (teething) , so it’s best to be prepared.